 Hamstring tightness and reduced elasticity of the hamstring may lead to injury for men and women.
-(1) But Dr. Hoang's Chiropractic Clinic notes how women may be a tad more at risk.
-Read on to find out why and how some good Montreal chiropractic care and exercise stretching guidance can help avert such injury.
+(1) But Dr. Hoang's Chiropractic Clinic notes how women may be a tad more at danger.
+Continue down the page to find out why and how some good Montreal chiropractic care and exercise stretching direction can help avert such injury.

 Secondly, the hamstring stiffness in women with a history of back pain and women without a history of back pain differs.
 Women with such a history tend to have more stiffness 2 and 3 days after aerobic exercise.
 (2) What should a woman with back pain in her past do?
 Stretch gently and properly.
 That’s where your Montreal chiropractor comes into play.
 Just ask!
 We can help relieve back pain and hamstring flexibility!

 Lastly, it doesn’t take much stretching to positively influence the hamstring muscle.
 Stretching daily or just three times a week twice a day is equally effective.
 (Ladies, get your Montreal men involved too!
 The same holds true for them: stretch hamstrings daily or just 3 times a week for better more flexible hamstrings!)
 (3) Let Dr. Hoang's Chiropractic Clinic share with you how to best stretch your hamstrings.
 There are a variety of ways to do this.
 Let’s find the best way for you.

 So, men and women find a friend in your Montreal chiropractic physician.
 Contact Dr. Hoang's Chiropractic Clinic to have your hamstring flexibility assessed today!